 For example, if you have a full automatic car licence and you want a manual car licence you won’t have to take a theory test.

 You must make sure you have the right licence.
-Contact the Driving Standards Agency (DSA) if you’re not sure if you need to take a theory test.
+Contact the Driver and Vehicle Standards Agency (DVSA) if you’re not sure if you need to take a theory test.

 PO BOX 381

 If you don’t have a Great Britain (GB) licence you might still be able to drive in GB without taking a driving test.

 Find out if you can drive in GB with your non-GB licence.